-Derivative financial assets of \$251m which were previously presented as non-current assets as at 31 December 2021 (1 January 2021: \$636m) have been reclassified to current assets in the balance sheet comparatives, in order to align to the current year presentation of the balance sheet in accordance with the Companies Act 2006.
+Amounts due from fellow Group companies of \$1.3 billion which was previously presented as Receivables - due within one year as at 31 December 2022, have been reclassified to Receivables - due after more than one year in the comparatives based on the contractual terms of the agreement.
 There is no impact on the income statement or statement of changes in equity as a result of this restatement.
-In accordance with FRS 101, the Company has taken advantage of the disclosure exemption available under that standard and has not disclosed a restated balance sheet as at 1 January 2021.
+In accordance with FRS 101, the Company has taken advantage of the disclosure exemption available under that standard and has not disclosed a restated balance sheet as at 1 January 2022.